Azithromycin is an antibiotic medicine.

 - heart problems, including irregular heartbeats (arrhythmia)

-- had diarrhoea when you have taken antibiotics before
+- ever had diarrhoea when you have taken antibiotics before

-- myasthenia gravis – azithromycin can worsen the symptoms of this muscle-weakening illness
+- myasthenia gravis – azithromycin can make the symptoms of this muscle-weakening condition worse

 - diabetes – azithromycin liquid contains sugar

 Dosage and strength